ORI is based in Ballina, NSW, Australia

 ORI’s purpose is nothing less than to save the ocean (and by extension, the planet) through the topical application of aging wooden sailboats.

-In the documents submitted to Southern Cross University in support of his application for adjunct professor Earl claims that his FRGS is the equivalent, in the British Education system, of a Masters Degree.
+In the documents submitted to Southern Cross University in support of his application for adjunct professor Earle claims that his FRGS is the equivalent, in the British Education system, of a Masters Degree.
+He made the same claim on ORI’s application to CSIRO to be an Approved Research Institute.
 The administration at Royal Geographical Society says that is entirely false.

 Jennifer Gidley is listed as “Director of Research” in spite of having no academic background or apparent experience in “Oceanic Research”.
 Gidley’s Ph.d is in “Future Studies“.